January 6th, 2014

 This “urban steakhouse” features a wood-fired grill and pizza oven that cranks out boldly flavored steaks and crisp pizzas from its open kitchen.
 Featuring local, all-natural meats from Pineland Farms in New Gloucester, ME and Archer Angus Farms.
 The Grill Room is hard to beat for high-quality food at a price you can afford.

 Located at 84 Exchange Street in Portland’s historic Old Port district, The Grill Room continues Harding’s tradition of serving affordable dinner entrees to packed houses.
-Named Portland’s Best New Restaurant of 2008 by The Portland Phoenix, The Grill Room & Bar is Chef Harding’s second restaurant out of three that have quickly become popular lunch and dinner spots in Maine.
+Named Portland’s Best New Restaurant of 2008 by The Portland Phoenix, The Grill Room & Bar is Chef Harding’s second restaurant out of four that have quickly become popular lunch and dinner spots in Maine.

 Harding Lee Smith, a Maine native, graduated from Portland’s Deering High School and earned a Bachelor of Science Degree from Boston University before he moved to the San Francisco Bay area where he attended the Culinary Institute of America’s West Coast Campus in Napa Valley.
 After an apprenticeship in Venice, Italy, Chef Smith relocated to Maui, Hawaii where he was the chef of several well-known restaurants.

 After six years on the island, his family and the Red Sox were calling and he returned to Maine in the fall of 2003.
 After spending the winter of 2005 at the venerable Back Bay Grill in Portland, Harding embarked on his dream, the opening of a casual neighborhood restaurant and bar.